Call Us

 Each PTSD treatment plan will be tailored to you, taking into account your unique experiences and needs.

 There are a range of effective treatment options for PTSD.
 Therapy plays an important role.
-Techniques such as trauma-focused cognitive behavioural therapy (CBT) and eye movement desensitisation and reprocessing (EMDR) have been shown to be effective in helping people to process their trauma and manage symptoms.
+Techniques such as trauma-focused cognitive behavioural therapy (TF-CBT) and eye movement desensitisation and reprocessing (EMDR) have been shown to be effective in helping people to process their trauma and manage symptoms.

 You may also be prescribed medication to help you to manage any specific symptoms of PTSD, such as anxiety or depression.
 PTSD support groups, peer networks and charities, such as PTSD UK, can also provide a sense of community and understanding.

-Remember, seeking help for PTSD is an incredibly brave step towards healing.
+Remember, getting help for PTSD is an incredibly brave step towards healing.
 With the right support and resources, you can overcome your PTSD and take steps towards the healthy and fulfilling future you deserve.

 This blog has been clinically reviewed by Dr Sumanta Gupta, Consultant Psychiatrist at Priory Wellbeing Centre Manchester in September 2023.